Dallas Aspiration Pneumonia Lawyers

-The Smith Clinesmith Firm is a legal team of lawyers, medical experts, nurses, and investigators who will aggressively pursue your case and determine if medical neglect has been inflicted on you or a loved one.
+Smith Clinesmith LLP is a legal team of lawyers, medical experts, nurses, and investigators who will aggressively pursue your case and determine if medical neglect has been inflicted on you or a loved one.
 We strive to obtain justice and fair recoveries for victims of nursing home abuse and neglect and their families.

 What Is Aspiration Pneumonia?

 Aspiration pneumonia is an infection in the lungs that is caused by several things, such as inhaling food or liquids and liquids, including blood, entering the lungs.
 Typically, when we get something caught in our lungs, we are able to cough it up and get rid of it.
 However, when food or liquids remain in the lungs, it allows bacteria to form and grow, leading to an infection known as aspiration pneumonia.

 It is important that you are able to recognize the signs of aspiration pneumonia in a loved one, as an elderly individual may not be able to relay all of their symptoms to a medical professional.
 Because aspiration pneumonia is fairly common in nursing homes and senior assisted living facilities, doctors and other medical practitioners should be promptly informed of any signs of the condition.

 There are several common symptoms of aspiration pneumonia, including:

 - Blue discoloration in the skin

 - Chest pain